john30/ebusd/docs/enhanced_proto.md

 ### Command request/response symbols

-#### from ebusd to device
+#### from ebusd to interface
  * initialization request
    `<INIT> <features>`
-   Requests an initialization of the device and requests special features in the data byte (tbd).
+   Requests an initialization of the interface and requests special features in the data byte (tbd).
  * send data request
    `<SEND> <data>`
    Requests the specified data byte in `d` to be sent to the eBUS.